ruscur/linux/Documentation/PCI/pci-error-recovery.rst

 reset or some such, but not restart operations.
 This callback is made if all drivers on a segment agree that they can try to recover and if no automatic link reset was performed by the HW.
-If the platform can't just re-enable IOs without a slot reset or a link reset, it will not call this callback, and instead will have gone directly to STEP 3 (Link Reset) or STEP 4 (Slot Reset)
+If the platform can't just re-enable IOs without a slot reset, it will not call this callback, and instead will have gone directly to STEP 4 (Slot Reset)

 .. note::